News

 This staggering number comes from the Environmental Voter Project, an organization that’s already helped turn over 1.8 million environmentalists into dedicated voters.
 It shows just how powerful these voices can be when activated.

 For Hilary Naiberk, a Philadelphian and advocate for environmental voting, the mission is personal.
 Hilary Naiberk started advocating for the environment out of concern for the next generation.
-She first got involved with national environmental voting campaigns, like the Environmental Voter Project, when she became a parent and started thinking about the world her children would inherit.
+She first got involved with national environmental voting campaigns, like the Environmental Voter Project, when she started thinking about the world her children would inherit.
 For her, it’s about “needing to know that I’ve done enough to make their lives safe in the future.”

 Like many Americans, Naiberk will vote in the upcoming national election next week on November 5th.
 She encourages others to do the same.